DefenderOfBasic/notebook/source/content/Maxwell's Game.md

-Is this true or false:
+Defender is convinced the following is true.
+Can we demonstrate why it is not true, or figure out why he is so convinced it is true?

 > (1) Maxwell's Game is a thought experiment demonstrates a way to extract "free energy" from a system.
 We know this is not possible, the question is why.
 >
-> (2) An incorrect explanation is that
+> (2)